Ministry of Social and Family Development: Impact

 In June 2018, the Save The Children organisation's End of Childhood report ranked Singapore as the best country for children to grow up in.
 Its ranking methodology is based on eight indicators - under-five mortality rate, child stunting, out-of-school children and youth, child labour, child marriage, adolescent birth rate, child homicide rate and population displaced by conflict.

 Ministers

 The Ministry is headed by the Minister for Social and Family Development, who is appointed as part of the Cabinet of Singapore.
-The incumbent minister is Masagos Zulkifli from the People's Action Party.